Please note: (eHost has recently shut down and has been replaced by iPage.)

 Using this, you can launch any of the aforementioned Content Management Systems, along with a host of smaller web building platforms, add-ons, and site builders, just by clicking on the appropriate icon and adding a few basic details about your site.

 On the whole, this is one of the easiest and most effective ways to launch websites which look good, perform well, and include all kinds of user-interaction.

 Drag-and-Drop Website Builder

-eHost have come a long way in a short space of time, and when it comes to shared hosting that is both highly reliable and very low cost.
-In fact eHost is one of my favourite web hosts of 2016.
-It’s not perfect but it does offer some great features including the new and improved version of cPanel and great server performance.
+eHost have come a long way in a short space of time, and when it comes to unlimited shared hosting that is both highly reliable and very low cost, they’re certainly one of the best of the bunch.

 Yet I think it’s safe to say that the company still has a few teething problems to work out before their really ready to dethrone the likes of iPage from the top of the hosting industry mountain.